jorainer/MetaboAnnotationTutorials/README.md

 ## Installation

-Requirements: R version >= 4.1 is needed.
-Some packages (`MetaboAnnotation` and `CompoundDb`) are currently (January 2022) in the developmental branch of Bioconductor and become officially part of the Bioconductor release 3.15 in April 2022.
-Thus, these packages need to be installed from their github repositories until they become part of the BioC 3.15 release.
+Requirements: R version >= 4.2 (and hence Bioconductor 3.15) is needed.

 The R packages as well as the example files used in this document can be installed with the R code below: